Mother and Children (Oshi no Ko)

-"Mother and Children" is the series premiere of the Japanese anime television series Oshi no Ko.
-It received a theatrical release on 17 March 2023, and released on streaming platform Hidive on 12 April 2023.
+"Mother and Children" is the series premiere of the Japanese anime television series Oshi no Ko, an adaptation of the manga series Oshi no Ko by Aka Akasaka.
+The episode received a theatrical release on 17 March 2023, and released on streaming platform Hidive on 12 April 2023.

 Synopsis

 Dr. Gorou Amamiya is an avid fan of the idol Ai Hoshino, spurred on partly due to her being the favorite idol of a deceased patient of his named Sarina Tendouji.
 Gorou is shocked when Ai quietly arrives at his rural hospital twenty weeks pregnant with twins.
 On her due date, Gorou is pushed off a cliff by Ai's stalker, Ryosuke.

 He then wakes up and discovers he has been reborn as Ai's son Aquamarine and lives together with her and his twin sister Ruby, who herself is the reincarnation of Sarina.
 As time passes, the twins steadily learn more and more about the entertainment industry.
 One year later, Aqua becomes acquainted with both a film director and a child actress named Kana Arima.

-Two years later, on the day of her first major performance at Tokyo Dome, Ryosuke ends up fatally stabbing Ai, who realises her love for the twins before dying in front of them.
+Two years later, on the day of her first major performance at Tokyo Dome, Ryosuke ends up fatally stabbing Ai, who realizes her love for the twins before dying in front of them.
 The twins are later formally adopted by the Saitous.
 Ruby decides she wants to follow in Ai's footsteps as an idol, while Aqua deduces that their biological father leaked Ai's address to Ryosuke, who committed suicide.
 In the final scene, Aqua and Ruby are high school students and Aqua sets his revenge plan in motion.

+In an end-credits scene, Ai films a birthday video for Aqua and Ruby, where she wishes them the best for their futures.